SOUTH KOREA COUNTRY GUIDE

 The rental situation in South Korea is unique, to say the least.
 You have two options for how rent can be paid: Wolse and Jeonse.

-Wolse is like a western lease, where you pay rent every month.
 Jeonse has the tenant pay money upfront that is equal to the price of the property.
-They do not pay monthly rent and get their full deposit back when the contract ends.
+They don’t pay monthly rent, and in turn, get their full deposit back when the contract ends.

 Since the Asian Financial crisis in 1997 and 1998, South Korea has expanded its Venture Capital by using both privately funded and publicly funded approaches, with varying laws for each approach.